samyipsh/tp/docs/UserGuide.md

 * Index must be the index that is in the currently visible list.

 Example:
-* `show 1` will show the full details of the person with the specified index.
+* `show 1` will show the full details of the contact with the specified index.